 Steps to run for council

-Once you have confirmed you meet the eligibility requirements, please follow the steps below:
+Once you have confirmed you meet the eligibility requirements, please follow the steps below.

-- review the Council Attributes and Competencies Profile and complete a self-assessment form to reflect on your skills and attributes.
+• Review the Council Attributes and Competencies Profile and complete a self-assessment form to reflect on your skills and attributes.
 The profile outlines all of the skills and attributes required on Council.
 Collectively, Council members will demonstrate the required skills.
-No single member is expected to bring all of these competencies to Council
+No single member is expected to bring all of these competencies to Council.

-- be asked to respond to questions and voluntarily share aspects of your identity and lived experiences (optional).
+• Respond to questions and voluntarily share aspects of your identity and lived experiences (optional).
 Candidate responses to the questions and information shared about your lived experiences will be shared with voters to help them make an informed choice.

 Where are elections taking place this year?